 NPR reports on power chair utilization

-WASHINGTON - An HME industry issue found its way into the mainstream media again last week when National Public Radio’s daily news program All Things Considered featured a Scooter Store customer and a look at power wheelchair utilization.
+WASHINGTON - An HME industry issue found its way into the mainstream media again in December when National Public Radio’s daily news program All Things Considered featured a Scooter Store customer and a look at power wheelchair utilization.

 “Arbaugh called the 1-800 number on a Thursday, the Scooter Store got his doctor’s signature on Friday, and on Tuesday the chair was delivered to his remote rural address,” said NPR reporter Joseph Shapiro in the story.

-The story also touch on CMS’s battle with the rising utilization of the benefit, citing OIG findings that indicate only 13% of power wheelchair recipients met Medicare coverage criteria.
+The story also touch on CMS’s battle with the rising utilization of the benefit, citing OIG findings that indicate only 13% of power wheelchair recipients meet Medicare coverage criteria.

-“We thought the story was pretty balanced in terms of NPR doing a good job of articulating the state of the industry over the past couple of year and the rise in claims,” said The Scooter Store’s Dan Gibbens, vice president of marketing.
+“We thought the story was pretty balanced in terms of NPR doing a good job of articulating the state of the industry over the past couple of years and the rise in claims,” said the Scooter Store’s Dan Gibbens, vice president of marketing.

 “There may be more trouble coming,” said Shapiro during the report.
 “The FBI has gone after fraud and abuse in the wheelchair business.
 Harrison says his company helped the FBI go after phony dealers.
 But a year ago, agents started talking to Scooter Store employees.
 It’s not clear why.
 A spokesman for the FBI says the investigation is still going on.”

 This focus on the Scooter Store, the industry’s largest supplier, has sparked some retorts from the industry.
-Some say NPR did not clearly depict the industry on a whole by focusing on the Scooter Store’s particular niche.
+Some say NPR did not clearly depict the industry as a whole by focusing on The Scooter Store’s particular niche.

-Dan Lipka, in his e-mailed response to NPR, argued that Arbaugh’s is not a typical case and that such quick delivery of power mobility is often a “recipe for disaster.”
+Dan Lipka, NRRT’s president, in his e-mailed response to NPR, argued that Arbaugh’s is not a typical case and that such quick delivery of power mobility is often a “recipe for disaster.”

 “For people with complex or degenerative medical condition, power wheelchairs are NOT a simple commodity that can be ordered over the phone or from an Internet based or catalog supplier,” he wrote.
 “I would hope that you would do a follow up to this story on the many disabled Medicare beneficiaries (and others) who have not been as lucky as Mr. Arbaugh.”

-The saying goes, however: any exposure is good exposure.
-Margolis said he hopes stories like NPR’s will continue to galvanize the industry and bring its work to the forefront.
+Margolis added that he hopes stories like NPR’s will continue to galvanize the industry and bring its work to the forefront.

-“Hopefully we will see more solidarity in the need for organizations like NCART and NRRTS and RESNA to get out there in front and help us get to the point where when a reporter thinks about wheelchairs they don’t think about the Scooter Store first.”
+“Hopefully we will see more solidarity in the need for organizations like NCART and NRRTS and RESNA to get out there in front and help us get to the point where when a reporter thinks about wheelchairs they don’t think about the Scooter Store first,” he said.